Where can you find water?

 Every day we will have a 30 minute planned physical activities in addition to our learning.
+Our more structured learning time usually occurs in the morning when our moods are the happiest.
 To go with the water theme, we will be running through the sprinkler, swimming at the pool, hiking to a river, and playing some water relays with big sister!

 We are making a rain stick with a paper towel tube and small nails, then pouring dried beans in it and capping it off with some good old duck-tape!
 There are so many water songs, we will try to sing a few fun AND educational ones!
 Like the Water Cycle Boogie or “Little White Duck” or “Baby Beluga” Oh, the possibilities are endless!
 I put a music focus for Monday because that is when I teach my toddler the songs and more.
 Printing songs on paper or a white board shows environmental print.
 Interacting with the words make them even more meaningful!